marcosv23/marcosv23/README.md

 ----

-Hi, my name is Marcos.  my nickname, as you can see is **marcosv23**.
+Hi, mysmiley name is Marcos.  my nickname, as you can see is **marcosv23**.

 <!-- <img src="marcosv23.png" style="border-radius:5px; width:100px"> </img> -->
 Hello, my name is Marcos I’m System's Analysis and Development student  at FATEC, in 5th semester .
 I’m a passionate programmer, and everyday I’m trying to reaching out higher patterns whatever I do .